ParadropLabs/Paradrop/docs/application/development.rst

 Chute Development
 =============================

+ParaDrop is a software platform that enables apps to run on Wi-Fi routers.
+We call these apps "chutes" like a parachute.

+ParaDrop runs on top of `Snappy Ubuntu <https://developer.ubuntu.com/en/snappy/>`_, a trimmed-down and secured operating system that can run on ARM and x86.
+We also enable our apps through containerization by leveraging `Docker <https://www.docker.com/>`_.

 Minimally, a chute has a Dockerfile, which contains instructions for building and preparing the application to run on Paradrop.
 A chute will usually also require scripts, binaries, configuration files, and